- Follow Cheapass Games on Twitter: @cheapassgames

 From 2007 to 2011, we hibernated.
 Some of our games found new publishers in the game industry, and some of our games wound up out of print.
 We also posted a decent number of our old games as free downloads at cheapass.com.

 In 2012 we re-launched our publishing business, thanks to some fundraising help from Kickstarter.
-We started with a deluxe reprint of Unexploded Cow, the followed up with a deluxe edition of Deadwood.
+We started with a deluxe reprint of Unexploded Cow, then followed up with a deluxe edition of Deadwood.
 Along the way we also released three new games without crowdfunding: Fish Cook, Veritas, and Captain Treasure Boots.
+As of summer 2015, we have run six Kickstarter campaigns, most recently for Stuff and Nonsense.

 In the old world of game publishing, publishers would solicit pre-orders for a new product based on a one-page description, set their print run based on those pre-orders, add some "extra" to accommodate future orders, and hope to sell through the entire run.
 If they overprinted, they took a loss.
 If there was extra demand, they had to decide whether to take a risk on another print run.
 And so on.
 It worked, but it involved guesswork and risk.